 Most of these major and specialised major museums have one to three-hour highlight tours for those with limited time.

-Alternatively, one can allot half a day or even more visiting these large museums for a more leisurely and comprehensive visit.
-Check the museums’ websites online to learn more.
+Alternatively, one can allow half a day or even more visiting these large museums for a more leisurely and comprehensive visit.

-3- Don’t forget The Smaller Gems
+4- Don’t Forget The Smaller Gems

 This is where things can get exciting for museum aficionados, as London’s many smaller and specialised museums still pack a punch.

-A couple that I really enjoy include the Sir John Sloan’s Museum, a time capsule into the world of the early 19th century antiquity hunter and collector, and the Sir John Ritblat Gallery at the British Library where one can view the Magna Carta, Shakespeare’s plays, The Beatles’ lyrics and other original articles of the English language.
+A couple that I really enjoy include the Sir John Sloan’s Museum, a time capsule into the world of the early 19th-century antiquity hunter and collector, and the Sir John Ritblat Gallery at the British Library where one can view the Magna Carta, Shakespeare’s plays, The Beatles’ lyrics and other original articles of the English language.

-Additional favourites of mine include The Wallace Collection for 18th century French art, furniture and ceramics in gorgeous period rooms, and the Courtauld Gallery (£7 per adult) for French Impressionist and Post-Impressionist artworks (and also where I pay homage to my favourite Cezanne, ‘Man With Pipe’).
+Additional favourites of mine include The Wallace Collection for 18th-century French art, furniture and ceramics in gorgeous period rooms, and the Courtauld Gallery (£7 per adult) for French Impressionist and Post-Impressionist artworks (and also where I pay homage to my favourite Cezanne, ‘Man With Pipe’).

-4- Look into the Highly Specialised Museums in London
+5- Look into the Highly Specialised Museums in London

 The list is long but probably the most popular would be the Sherlock Holmes Museum (£15 per adult, £10 per child), which is cleverly situated at 21 Baker Street.

-Other specialty museums focus on cartoons, toys, company brands, fans, water & steam as well as tea, which can work well if you fancy a stop at the original Twining’s Tea Shop and Museum.
+Other specialty museums focus on cartoons, toys, company brands, fans, water and steam as well as tea, which can work well if you fancy a stop at the original Twining’s Tea Shop and Museum.

 Still don’t know which museum to visit?

 First-time visitors might want to concentrate more on the majors, with the British Museum probably the best bet for the undecided.

 In the end, research is key!
 The best choice of museums and overall travel itinerary will always be the one informed travellers make for themselves.